Setting up Meticulous tests to run in your CI provider

 file, or, if you already use GitHub Actions, you can add it as a job to a an existing workflow.
 The workflow needs to run on both pushes to your main branch and on pull requests.

-See below for an example workflow file, which you can add to your repo as '.github/workflows/meticulous.yaml'.
-Note that you'll need to update it to build and serve your frontend app.
+See below for an example workflow file, which you can add to your repo.
+Note that you'll need to update it with the build steps for your app.

 File name: .github/workflows/meticulous.yaml